Last updated at 22:05, 8 Sep 2014 Uploaded at 22:57, 28 Jun 2014

 - The Portal Stone may take nearly a minute to appear in your inventory.
 This is normal and will vary based on how many characters you have saved in the Shrine.

 - A: You're missing some dependencies.
 See the requirements list up above and make sure you have the newest versions of each one installed.
-You can also try using the "plus Deps" version on the download page, but this is intended ONLY for people who are not already using RaceMenu.
 To keep everything running smoothly, install all the required mods separately.

 - Q: Why isn't the stone appearing in my inventory?